Casey Hensley: Life and career

-Hensley contacted VizzTone Records, a potential arrangement helped by the fact that her drummer knew VizzTone's co-owner Bob Margolin, who in turn had previously played guitar for Kane.
-Her debut album, Live, was recorded in one continuous take in the recording studio, in front of an invited audience.
+Hensley contacted VizzTone Records, and Her debut album, Live, was recorded in one continuous take in the recording studio, in front of an invited audience.
 Among the tracks recorded were covers of Big Mama Thornton's "Ball and Chain", Screamin' Jay Hawkins "I Put a Spell on You", the Irma Thomas number, "You Can Have My Husband", Koko Taylor's "Voodoo Woman", the Willie Dixon penned "I Just Want to Make Love to You", and Elvis Presley's "Hard Headed Woman", plus three original songs written by Hensley.
 The personnel included Hensley (vocals); with Chavez on guitar; drummer and, by now, life partner, Evan Caleb Yearsley; plus saxophonist Johnny Viau; and bassist Marcos C.

 It was recorded at Thomas Yearsley's Thunderbird Analog Recording Studios in Oceanside.
 Live was issued in October 2017.
 The album saw Hensley receiving nominations for several San Diego Music Awards.
 In the same year, Hensley and her backing ensemble played at the Ojai Blues Festival, appeared at Gator by the Bay and the Doheny Blues Fest, and they performed at the Big Blues Bender at the Plaza Hotel & Casino, in Las Vegas, Nevada.

 She was named 'Best Blues Artist' at the 2019 San Diego Music Awards.

 Her sophomore release, Good as Gone, was released in March 2020.
 It was co-produced by Hensley and Chavez, who both featured along with Yearsley on drums, Marcos C. on bass, and Jonny Viau and Steven Ebner on horns.
 Containing music that was a mixture of genres including Chicago and jump blues, plus swing and rock and roll, it was recorded at the Grease Punk Studio in Lakeside, California.
 All nine tracks were written by Hensley, and the collection was co-produced by Hensley and Chavez.